michaelweidmann/automated-neo4j-load-tester/README.md

 * Kubectl - [Download & Install kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
 Needed to interact with a Kubernetes cluster.
 * Helm - [Download & Install Helm](https://helm.sh/docs/intro/install/).
 Needed to deploy easily applications to a Kubernetes cluster.
 * GCloud SDK - [Download & Install GCloud](https://cloud.google.com/sdk/install).
 Commandline tool to easily interact with the Google Cloud API.
 Python is required for this tool.
-* (Optionally) Docker - [Download & Install Docker](https://docs.docker.com/get-docker/).
+* Docker - [Download & Install Docker](https://docs.docker.com/get-docker/).
 Needed if a non-Unix machine is used.
 Otherwise optional.

 ### How to use it